How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Security and permissions determine who can access your dashboard and what they can do with it.
 Decide whether your dashboard requires authentication, what access different user types need, and how to track data viewing.
 These decisions shape everything from login requirements to audit trails.

-Bubble’s SSO integration (available on Enterprise plans) lets users access dashboards with existing company credentials.
+Bubble’s SSO integration (available on the Enterprise plan) lets users access dashboards with existing company credentials.
 Visual privacy rules control who can access which data, all configured without code.
 Internal dashboards typically require authentication, while public dashboards can allow anonymous access with appropriate privacy restrictions.

-Once users are authenticated, Bubble’s permission system defines what users can do.
+Once users are authenticated, Bubble’s permission system defines what they can do.
 Set read-only access for viewers, edit permissions for dashboard maintainers, and admin controls for user managers.
-The Security Dashboard scans for vulnerabilities including leaked API keys and provides remediation guidance.
-Two-factor authentication (Growth plans and above) adds extra account security.
+Bubble’s Security Dashboard scans for issues such as exposed credentials, unsafe API configuration, missing privacy rules, and publicly accessible sensitive fields, with available checks and issue details varying by plan.
+Two-factor authentication adds extra account security; check Bubble’s current pricing and plan documentation for availability by plan.

 Bubble provides a GDPR-compliant Data Processing Addendum (DPA) across all plans for apps processing personal data.
-For international transfers, Bubble relies on EU–U.S. Data Privacy Framework certification (including UK Extension and Swiss–U.S. frameworks), with fallback to EU Standard Contractual Clauses (SCCs).
-The DPA also covers major U.S. state privacy laws including CCPA/CPRA, Colorado Privacy Act, Connecticut Data Privacy Act, Utah Consumer Privacy Act, and Virginia Consumer Data Protection Act.
+For international transfers, Bubble’s GDPR documentation states that Bubble applies the EU–U.S. and Swiss–U.S. Data Privacy Framework Principles and continues to use EU Standard Contractual Clauses (SCCs) in its DPAs as extra protection.
+Bubble’s compliance documentation also identifies U.S. state privacy laws such as CCPA/CPRA, Colorado Privacy Act, Connecticut Data Privacy Act, Utah Consumer Privacy Act, and Virginia Consumer Data Protection Act as frameworks that may apply; review Bubble’s current DPA and consult counsel for your specific obligations.

 Choose your sharing method